‘Systemic change is a deeply personal endeavour’

 Yoghurt comes in many shapes and sizes!
 Buy the biggest pot you can and that reduces the packaging.
 Individual plastic pots can be recycled when clean and dry but the lid is soft plastic and has to go in the rubbish bin.
 Bigger pots sometimes have a cardboard sleeve you can remove to recycle.
 Then clean the rigid plastic pot and the lid and recycle those too.
 The soft plastic lid has to go in the rubbish.
 Some brands use glass jars which can be brought to a bottle bank for recycling – or reused as glasses or containers in your home.
 Yoghurt tubes are soft plastic and have to go in the rubbish bin.

 Lots of us love our pets and lavish the best food we can afford on them.
 The packaging you choose matters.
 Tins of cat food can be easily recycled, but only if they are empty, clean and dry.
 The soft plastic pouches can’t be recycled.
 So they go in the rubbish bin.
 The rigid plastic tubs can be recycled if clean and dry, but the foil lid goes in the rubbish bin.
-And the foil tubs also need to go the rubbish bin as they are not currently recyclable in Ireland.
+And the foil tubs also need to go in the rubbish bin as they are not currently recyclable in Ireland.

 Free The Fruit & Veg